The Human - Animal Connection: A Depth Psychological Exploration of Animal-Assisted Activities and Considerations for Practice

 This Course is Ideal For:

-• You’re a practicing mental health clinician or student in pursuit of this vocation.
+- Practicing mental health clinicians or students in pursuit of this vocation

-• You’re a practitioner working with therapy animals in schools, nursing homes, or businesses.
+- Practitioners working with therapy animals in schools, nursing homes, or businesses

 Course Overview: (Weekly Titles/Themes)